aaronpowell/db.js/README.md

 	server.close();
 ```

-# Deferred/ Promise notes
+# Deferred/Promise notes

 db.js used the es6 Promise spec to handle asynchronous operations.

-All operations that are asynchronous will return an instance of the es6 Promise object that exposes a `then` method which will take up to two callbacks, `onFulfilled` and `onRejected`.
-Please refer to es6 promise spec for more information.
+All operations that are asynchronous will return an instance of the
+es6 Promise object that exposes a `then` method which will take up
+to two callbacks, `onFulfilled` and `onRejected`.
+Please refer to
+es6 promise spec for more information.

-As of version `0.7.0` db.js's Promise API is designed to work with es6 Promise, please polyfil it if you would like to use other promise library.
+As of version `0.7.0` db.js's Promise API is designed to work with
+es6 Promise, please polyfil it if you would like to use other promise
+library.

 # Contribute Note

 - `npm install` to install all the dependency

-- `grunt jasmine-sever` to run jasmine server
+- `grunt jasmine-server` to run jasmine server

 - `open localhost:9999` to run the jasmine test